ereekaur/optimization/README.md

+We want to recommend movies for one user or group of users.
+For one user one can use cosine similarity or SVD technique to recommend movies.
- Suppose we have a sparse binary matrix containing information about watched movies meaning that 1 = watched and 0 = not watched.
-Our aim is to consider a problem of movie recommendation for certain user.
+Now suppose that we want to recommend for many users simultaneously.Let us have a sparse binary matrix containing information about watched movies meaning that
+1 = watched and 0 = not watched..
 Suppose that 100000 users have all liked the same particular movie.
 Let A be a 100000 x 1000 matrix where $A_{ij}$ tells that user i has watched the movie j.
-Consider
+Consider the problem

 $${\color{green}
 \begin{equation*}